Energy Efficiency Research

 Tests have been carried out at Historic England’s headquarters in Swindon to compare three proprietary retrofit systems for improving the thermal performance of traditional timber windows.
 To assess their performance, U-values of glazing were measured in situ before and after the systems were installed.
 The results showed that all three systems reduced heat loss by more than 50%.
 The impact of each system on heritage values, and the operation and maintenance of the windows was also considered.

-Participants: Historic England's Building Conservation and Research Team
+Participants: Historic England's Building Conservation and Geospatial Survey Team.

 Moisture accumulation in building fabric due to energy efficiency measures

 A programme of complimentary laboratory and site-based projects is underway to understand better the risks of condensation and moisture accumulation in building fabric due to retrofitted energy efficiency measures.

 113 New Bolsover: Hygrothermal behaviour of internally insulated brick walls